holepunchto/pear-bundle-analyzer/README.md

 Generates a delta-encoded warm-up map for the specified entrypoint.

-- entrypoint (string): The starting point for the dependency-stream analysis.
+- entrypoints (Array) (string): The starting points for the dependency-stream analysis.
 - assets (Array) (optional): Additional assets to include in the warm-up map.
 If a folder is specified, all files and subfolders within that folder will be included.

 ### PearBundleAnalyzer.inflate(map)